porsche-design-system/porsche-design-system/docs/dependencies.md

 ## Change case

-Since v5.0.0 `change-case` change-case lists no main file and has no index.js, so it can't be directly required.
+Since v5.0.0 `change-case` decided to provide just a modern _ESM_ build with their latest npm package.
+Unfortunately there's no stable way of using it with Node or TS-Node.

 ### Affected dependencies: